pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1323-RIX_Mirror_RMS.rst

 Device Features
 ---------------
+- Made m_pi_up_enc and g_pi_up_enc components in spectrometer.Mono kind ommitted instead of normal so they aren't on gui
 - Added m_pi_enc_rms and g_pi_enc_rms components to spectrometer.Mono
 - Added pitch_enc_rms component to mirror.XOffsetMirrorBend to override the inherited component from mirror.XOffsetMirror with a different pv and docstring